 The façade of your home conceals the interior, and it is this that provides visitors their initial impression.
 People assess houses first and foremost by their exteriors, just as they judge books by their covers.
 Choosing a decent roof design is one method to make your architectural home design stand out among the others in your neighbourhood.
 Even if you have a stunning inside, an old, unsightly, or crumpled roof can detract from your home's initial impression.
 The most concerning aspect is that the impression you make will go uncorrected in many people's minds.
 This is due to the fact that not everyone who passes by your house has the chance to enter.
 Those who have never visited your home will just assume that the interior is just as bad.

-With a typical property price of $3.1 million, the suburb of Box Hill is currently among Australia's top ten most expensive suburbs.
+The suburb of Box Hill is currently among Australia's top ten most expensive suburbs .
+With a typical property price of $3.1 million, .
 In the month of July, the net increased from $2.15 to $3.1.
 According to reports, developers are building around 9,600 new homes in Box Hill to accommodate approximately 30,000 people.
 They are carrying out this project in line with state government plans.

 Box Hill is a growing neighbourhood on Sydney's north-western outskirts.
-In the next years, the New South Wales government's North West Sydney Priority Growth Area plan is likely to benefit Box Hill.
-As a result of this project, residents will have access to schools, professional opportunities closer to home, shopping centres, and public transit.
-In only a few years, Box Hill will be converted from the rural area it once was to a vibrant district akin to Rouse Hill.
-As we all know, the money is made in seeing possibilities before they completely materialise, not after they've run their course.
-From this perspective, Box Hill might be a significant investment opportunity for anyone looking to maintain good long-term assets.
+In the next years, the New South Wales government's North West Sydney Priority Growth Area plan is likely to benefit .
+As a result of this project, residents will have access to schools, professional opportunities closer to home .
+Shopping centres, and public transit .
+In only a few years, it will be converted from the rural area to a vibrant district Rouse Hill .
+As we all know, the money is made in seeing possibilities before they completely materialise .
+Not after they've run their course.
+From this perspective, it might be a significant investment opportunity for anyone looking to maintain good long-term assets.

 The Central Business District (CBD) is 42 kilometres distant, and it takes around one hour to go there.
 Rouse Hill is within around a 7-10 minute drive from Box Hill.
 Vineyard and Riverstone are the closest stations at this site.